Flipping the Dialogue: Training and Evaluating User Language Models: Related Work

 A few studies have proposed fine-tuning approaches to generate user turns given the dialogue context \cite{liu2022generative, liu2023one, sekulic2024reliable} by training on task-oriented dialogue datasets such as MultiWOZ \cite{eric2019multiwoz,cheng2022multiwoz}.
 Such fine-tuning approaches have been mainly focused on generating synthetic user-assistant conversations that can be used as additional training data for assistant LMs \cite{wan2022unified, ferreira2024multi, dhole2024kaucus}, with some focusing on generating diverse user profiles \cite{kong2024platolm, wang2025know}.
 Our work complements this body of literature by introducing general-purpose \textit{user language models} trained to follow a defined user intent and simulate users in conversations with assistants.
 We show that our user LMs better align with real human behavior compared to prompting assistant LMs to role-play users.

-\paragraph{Evaluating User Simulators.} There is relatively much less work on how to evaluate simulators at replicating human behavior in their conversations with assistants \cite{deriu2021survey}.
-Some studies evaluate simulators by measuring the correlation between their utterances and human utterances using lexical or stylistic metrics \cite{ivey2024real, pietquin2013survey}, or the diversity of their generated utterances \cite{wang2025know}.
-Others have resorted to human evaluation, asking crowd-workers to judge the quality of the simulated conversations \cite{kranti2025clem, sekulic2024reliable, sekulic2022evaluating, shi2019build}.
-Another line of work performs a more indirect evaluation of the simulator by examining if the task-solving performance when interacting with the assistant correlates with the performance from interactions with real users \cite{chang2025chatbench}.
-Our study introduces fine-grained evaluations of key simulator properties, focusing on multi-turn interaction behavior and robustness.
-We also assess simulators when deployed for solving coding and math tasks with assistants, analyzing aspects such as information coverage, conversational pace, and diversity.
+\paragraph{Evaluating User Simulators.} There is little work on how to evaluate simulators at replicating human behavior in their conversations with assistants \cite{deriu2021survey}.
+Some studies measure the correlation between simulator and human utterances using lexical or stylistic metrics \cite{ivey2024real, pietquin2013survey}, or the diversity of their generated utterances \cite{wang2025know}.
+Others have resorted to human annotation to judge the quality of the simulated conversations \cite{kranti2025clem, sekulic2024reliable, sekulic2022evaluating, shi2019build}.
+Another line of work evaluates the simulator more indirectly by testing whether task performance with the assistant correlates with performance in real user interactions \cite{chang2025chatbench}.
+Our study introduces fine-grained evaluations of simulator properties related to multi-turn interaction behavior and robustness.
+We also assess simulators when deployed for solving coding and math tasks with assistants.